acm-uiuc/til/_til/unix/sort-in-numerical-order.md

+---
-# Sort In Numerical Order
+title: Sort In Numerical Order
+category: unix
+---

 By default, the `sort` command will sort things alphabetically.
 If you have numerical input though, you may want a numerical sort.
 This is what the `-n`